 It definitely feels like it is coming from the circumstances and you are feeling your situation, but that is the illusion of thought and feelings.
 In the same way it ‘feels like’ the Earth is flat and it ‘feels like’ the sun goes away at night, we misinterpret a lot until we understand how things really work.
 Until we understand we are only ever feeling our thinking we’ll be chasing our tail, thinking and getting more and more caught up in the emotional rollercoaster.

-Pain passes because thinking moves on
+The pain passes because thinking moves us on

 The thing about feelings is that because they are created by our thoughts, and by the nature of thought they come and go, feelings cannot stay forever, although it can feel like they do.